DUNE/dune-justin/docs/jobscripts.rcds.man_page.md

            Code Distribution Service (RCDS).
 The full cvmfs path is then output by the command.

-           The environment variable JOBSUB_DROPBOX_SERVER_LIST is used to find the RCDS server to use, or rcds01.fnal.gov if the variable is not set.
+           The environment variable JOBSUB_DROPBOX_SERVER_LIST is used to find a random RCDS server to use, or rcds01.fnal.gov if the variable is not set.

     OPTIONS AND ARGUMENTS